KaloyanMarshalov/uod-touar/README.md

 5. Press on the AR Interactions button in the bottom right of the screen to display the available interactions for the node.
 6. Select an interaction.
 7. Find a horizontal surface to display the Augmented Reality objects on.
 Recognised surfaces are marked with a grey mesh on screen.
 Pressing on the surface will spawn the interaction.
-8. Going back to the map is done by clikcing on the camera icon in the bottom left corner of the screen, followed by a click on the map icon in the same position
+8. Going back to the map is done by clicking on the camera icon in the bottom left corner of the screen, followed by a click on the map icon in the same position

 Note that points of interest can only be visited once, regardless of the selected route.